KTH/devops-course/contributions/presentation/week6/jkuo-vanjav/README.md

 # Assignment Proposal

 ## Title
-The risk of using open-source ecosystems
+The event stream incident - vulnerabilities of open source dependencies and possible mitigations.

 ## Names and KTH ID